tsupplis/cpm86-kernel/README.md

 ## Synopsis

 The goal of this project is to provide an out-of-the-box CP/M-86 1.1 kernel (BIOS, BDOS and CCP) that incorporates all existing patches plus the capacity to run on modern hardware and virtualization.
-A distribution of CP/M-86 is also provided fully patched.
+A distribution of the CP/M-86 OS is also provided fully patched.

 The distribution also packages digital research assembler tools and various basic environments.